What Food and Beverage Teaches Us About IT

 Best practices for CIOs and operations leaders

-Move from reactive to predictive
+From reactive intervention to predictive resilience

 Agility and resilience at scale